SchwarzIT/onyx/packages/figma-utils/README.md

 ## Use as npm package

-This package also provides utility functions for exporting data from the Figma API.
+This package also provides utility functions for importing data from the Figma API.
 This is useful if you want customize the CLI commands to have full control over the output.

 ```sh